-How do I insert and remove the cup, and who can use it safely?
+How do I insert and remove the cup?

 Once you have started your first period, anyone can begin using the cup.
 Adjusting to it takes time, patience, and practice, especially for younger users and/or those who have not had sexual intercourse, as vaginal muscles may be tighter.
 If insertion ever feels uncomfortable, do not force it.
 Simply take a break and try again later.